Q542: I need a police check for immigration / emigration purposes, what do I have to do?

 - United States Of America

 If this affects you, you will require a form called a Police Certificate which can be obtained from ACRO, please see link in the related information.

-For other countries - the police can make checks of what is held on their computer systems about individuals and it is known as a subject access request.
-This is not a criminal records check.
-The police check will either provide a certificate stating that there is currently no information held about you on the police computer systems or it will provide a list of convictions.
+The police can make checks of what is held on their systems about individuals, it is known as a subject access request and is not a criminal records check.
+The police will provide you with a certificate stating that there is either no information held about you on the police systems or it will detail any convictions.